umvirt/lfsautobuilder/README.md

 ### Downloading source code packages

-Download *wget-list* & *md5sums* files from LFS site and put in books directory
+Download *wget-list* & *md5sums* files from LFS site and put in "src/books" directory

 You can download sorce code packages manually or by runing *downloadsrc*:

     ./downoadsrc

+In some cases problems with packages availability can take place.

+### Placing already downloaded source code packages

+It's possible to download packages on other place and put them to build environment.

+Source code packages should be placed in "src/packages" directory.

 ### Source code packages integrity check